SpayL/100-days-of-code/log.md

  ### Day 5: April 12,2020

 **Today's Progress**: learned about *operator and kwargs.
 Moreover studied about lamba expressions in python.
 It was quite intresting.

+### Day 6: April 13,2020

+**Today's Progress**:Learned about advanced python functions and practiced problems about the same .
+I'll push the codes to the github tommorow because of internet issuses.